LensPlaysGames/LensorOS/README.md

 If on Linux, run `sh run.sh` and QEMU should boot up into LensorOS. \
 QEMU does need to be installed, so make sure you first run (`sudo apt install qemu-system-x86`).

+For debugging with gdb, run `sh rundbg.sh` instead.
+This will launch QEMU but wait to start your OS until gdb has connected on port `1234` of `localhost`.

+NOTE: When debugging with gdb, the kernel must be built with debug symbols ("-g" compile flag).
+To achieve this, run cmake with the following definition: \
+`-DCMAKE_BUILD_TYPE=Debug`

 ---

 ### Building LensorOS <a name="build"></a>